HS Code for Hair Extensions in the USA: What Importers Should Know?

 TermMeaningUsed For

 HTS CodeU.S.
-10-digit tariff codeU.S. import duties and statistics
+10-digit tariff classification codeU.S. import duties and statistics

-HTSUSHarmonized Tariff Schedule of the United StatesOfficial U.S. classification system
+HTSUSHarmonized Tariff Schedule of the United StatesOfficial U.S. import tariff classification system

 decoding hs codes2 understanding hair extensions import essentials in usa